microsoft/ELL/docs/tutorials/Active-cooling-your-Raspberry-Pi-3/index.md

 The x-axis represents time in seconds and the y-axis represents the processor temperature in Celsius.
 The measurement starts with the idle processor temperature, and the stress test begins after 20 seconds.
 You can pan and zoom in and out to examine the results.

 The `none` configuration quickly overheats.
 Within a few minutes, the processor temperature hits 85 degrees, the temperature at which the processor starts protecting itself by throttling down its frequency.
 The passive cooling configuration, `heat sink`, isn't much better.
 At first, the heat sink absorbs some of the heat, causing the processor temperature to rise more slowly.
-However, the heat sink struggles to dissipate that heat and the processor temperature gradually climbs into the 70's.
+However, the heat sink struggles to dissipate that heat and the processor temperature gradually climbs into the 70s.
 The passive heat sink prevented the processor from reaching the critical temperature of 85 degrees, but came too close for comfort.
 Processor temperature depends on many factors, such as ambient temperature, processor load, and processor frequency.
-Moreover, different Raspberry Pi units behave differently.
+Moreover, each Raspberry Pi unit behaves differently.

 The fan by itself works fairly well, with the processor temperature quickly stabilizing around 63 degrees Celsius.
 But the clear winner is the `both` configuration, where the combination of fan and heat sink works to maintain the processor temperature below 50 degrees Celsius.